Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-The role of the shape parameter $\eta$ of the hyperbolic errors requires some discussion as well.
-As indicated in Section \ref{sec:gecm_gecm-hem}, the value of $\eta$ is considered to be fixed at the ECM step, while associating a prior to it in the Gibbs sampler.
-That is, $\eta$ serves as a fixed hyperparameter for the ECM step and as a vital parameter with a prior in the Gibbs sampling step.
+The roles of the error distribution indicator $\alpha$ and the tail thickness parameter $\eta$ require some discussion as well.
+As indicated in Section \ref{sec:gecm_gecm-htem}, the ECM algorithm is run separately for each fixed choice of $\alpha\in \{0,1\}$, with $\eta$ fixed at $\eta = \eta_{\alpha}$ during the ECM step, and the preferred value of $\alpha$ is selected by comparing the corresponding maximized log-posteriors.
+By contrast, in the Gibbs sampler, both $\alpha$ and $\eta$ are assigned prior distributions and sampled as part of the posterior computation.
+We note that although no explicit prior is assigned to $\alpha$ in the ECM step, selecting the value of $\alpha$ with the larger maximized log-posterior is equivalent to using equal prior probabilities for the two error models, since such a prior contributes the same additive constant to both log-posterior criteria.
+This Bernoulli prior with probability 0.5 matches the marginal prior on $\alpha$ induced by the symmetric Beta-Bernoulli prior used in the Gibbs sampler.
 Ideally, putting a prior on $\eta$ throughout the entire algorithm would have been more appropriate for capturing tail uncertainty.
-However, owing to the inability of suitable tail estimation by the ECM, as observed in preliminary analyses, the value of $\eta$ is fixed at $\eta = 1$.
-It might be noted that the normal and the Laplace distributions can be obtained as limiting cases of the hyperbolic distribution for large and small values of $\eta$ respectively.
-A value of $\eta = 1$ produces tails heavier than those of a normal distribution but much lighter than those of a Laplace distribution.
-When the degree of tail heaviness is unknown and cannot be accurately estimated, this choice represents a practical compromise and may reduce sensitivity to model misspecification.
-For the Gibbs sampling step, we put a discrete uniform prior on $\eta$ with prior support $\mathcal{G}_{\eta} = \{0.05, 0.1, 0.2, 0.3, \dots, 0.9, 1, 2, 5, 10, 20, 50\}$, as suggested by \citet{de2026}, to study the unknown tail behavior more extensively.
+However, as described towards the end of Section \ref{sec:gecm_model}, owing to the inability of suitable tail heaviness estimation by the ECM, and potential theoretical problems in estimation of the degrees of freedom in the Student-$t$ error model via EM-like algorithms \citep{fernandez1999}, the value of $\eta$ is fixed at $\eta_{\alpha}$.
+It might be noted that the normal and the Laplace distributions can be obtained as limiting cases of the hyperbolic distribution for large and small values of $\eta$, respectively.
+Therefore, for $\alpha = 0$ corresponding to hyperbolic errors, a choice of $\eta_{\alpha} = 1$ produces tails heavier than those of a normal distribution but much lighter than those of a Laplace distribution.
+The Student-$t$ family of distributions, on the other hand, has polynomial tails for all finite degrees of freedom $\eta$, in contrast to the exponential tails of the Laplace distribution, with the degree of tail heaviness decreasing as $\eta$ increases and the distribution converging to the normal distribution as $\eta \to \infty$.
+To strike a balance between the two extreme kinds of tail thickness, we choose $\eta_{\alpha} = 4.1$ while executing the ECM step for Student-$t$ errors, that is, for $\alpha = 1$.
+When the degree of tail heaviness is unknown and cannot be accurately estimated via the ECM step, these choices represent a practical compromise and may reduce sensitivity to model misspecification.
+Finally, as stated earlier in this section, in the Gibbs sampling step, we place a $\mathrm{Bernoulli}(\omega)$ prior on $\alpha$, and assign a $\mathrm{Beta}(r_{\omega}=1, s_{\omega}=1)$ prior on $\omega$ to give equal prior weights to the hyperbolic and Student-$t$ models.
+Given $\alpha = 0$ and $\alpha = 1$, we put discrete uniform priors on $\eta$ with prior supports $\mathcal{G}_{\eta}^{0} = \{0.05, 0.1, 0.2, 0.3, \dots, 0.9, 1, 2, 5, 10, 20, 50\}$ and $\mathcal{G}_{\eta}^{1} = \{2.1, 5, 10, 20, 50\}$, respectively, to study the unknown tail behavior more extensively.